lucaswafelbakker/sec-filing-phrase-search/README.md

 # SEC Filing Phrase Search App

-This Streamlit app searches through 10-K and 10-Q filings of Russell 2000 companies with market caps over $1B for a specific phrase.
+This Streamlit app searches through 10-K and 10-Q filings of Russell 2000 companies for a specific phrase.

 ## Features

-- Searches SEC filings between 2024-01-01 and 2025-06-30
+- Searches SEC filings between 2024-01-01 and 2025-06-30 for all companies in Russell 2000
-- Filters Russell 2000 companies by market cap
 - Retrieves and scans SEC filings for phrase: `"of accrued performance-based compensation"`
 - Displays contextual snippets if found